 In response to this latter point, some are tempted to see Islamism as a mimetic doubling of Western modes, whether of the romantic “nihilist” or, in another vein, Guy Debord’s société du spectacle, pointing to ISIS’ brilliant exploitation of Western publicity techniques in its skillful creation of highly sophisticated videos of beheadings as well as of recruitment materials and protocols.
 No doubt it is not useful to understand the current challenge posed by Islam to the West in terms of Samuel Huntington’s Spenglerian notion of the “clash of civilizations.”
 Islam’s opposition to the West is not, and never was, that of an “external” civilization.
 Islam began in the seventh century not as a “civilization” but as a marginal excrescence on the (Judeo-Christian) “West.”
 A glance at the Koran will tell you that most of its religious material is derived at a few removes from the Judeo-Christian Bible.
 But so what?
 Instead of claiming to “supersede” the Old and New Testaments, Moslems just say that the others were inauthentic copies and the Koran the “uncreated” original.
 No textual analysis can infirm such a claim.
 However crude we may find the trumping of history by the ahistorical, it is effective in its way, for the sacred is in the first place a matter of faith.
 Islam is mimetic of Judeo-Christianity, yes, but not uncreatively; it is mimetic by a bald-faced denial of the mimetic that is proof against any psychanalyse existentielle.

-Thus in the contemporary world, a young man of the Herostratian variety is indeed a “romantic” with all the negative connotations of such a thing in the Girardian universe of themensonge romantique.
-But if this “romantic” can quote a page of the Koran while killing a couple of policeman then, whatever his personal drama, he has contributed to the glory of Islam as the one true solution to such Western “romantic” anxieties.
+In the contemporary world, a young man of the Herostratian variety is indeed a “romantic,” with all the negative connotations of such a thing in the Girardian universe of the mensonge romantique.
+But if this “romantic” can quote a page of the Koran while killing a couple of policemen then, whatever his personal drama, he has contributed to the glory of Islam as the one true solution to such Western “romantic” anxieties.
 We can note the “romantic” traits of a Brinsley, or a Nidal Hasan for that matter, but what is important is that they are integrated into a movement that is not romantic at all; one that, as we see in the territories controlled by ISIS, is not imitating the West but following its own, brutal laws.
 Of course the Islamic offensive takes place within an economy and culture defined by the “West.”
 But just as in the seventh century, that makes it more, not less powerful.

 Islam is not a truly exotic import such as Buddhism or Yoga.
 It is the vehicle, as it was on its creation, of the resentful outsiders of Western civilization, a vehicle that, after becoming wildly successful, could for a time put away its resentfulness and become a source of legendary plenty and generosity, as in those thousand-and-one “orientalist” tales that we are now told to feel guilty about.
 But with the creation of Israel in particular we are seeing reemerge the resentful impulse that created Islam in the first place.
 Its singular aim is conquest, entailing destruction or utter subordination of what was there before.
 It will exploit Western military and communications technology, and every other aspect of modernity it finds useful, but we should beware of thinking that it is in any way “mimetically” beholden to these technologies.